tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 Begin by discussing one-to-one relationships.
 This example will use members of the Simpson family to illustrate the concept.

-* In a one-to-one relationship, each name is associated with one and only one Social Security number.
+* In a one-to-one relationship, each name is associated with one—and only one—Social Security number.
 In other words, each item in a column is linked to only one item from another column.

   ![Images/one-to-one.png](Images/one-to-one.png)